Book & Publication Development

 “You know I have concerns.”
 Jacobson’s fading patience showed in the wrinkles of his long, dour face and beak-like nose.
 “You shouldn’t do this blindly.
 There are people you could talk to.”

 Gardener took a sip of tea from a chipped mug decorated with a drawing of an annoyed cat.

-“People,” Gardener responded with a shiver; his hairless, round head sinking deeper into his knobby shoulders.
+“People,” Gardener responded with a shiver; his hairless, dried-apple head sinking deeper into his knobby shoulders.
 “To you there’s always ‘people’.
 When did you ever bother to talk to ‘people’.”

 “That’s not the point.”